leekangtaqi/ninjajs/README.md

   // ...others

   // decorator onUse <Function>
-  // @param <Array | String>, when nav to this component, the methods will be invoke, get from opts.
+  // @param <Array | String>, when nav to this component, the middlewares (defined in 'opts') will be invoke.
-  //   each method will be injected a callback ( component will be present when the callback invoked ) and a router context
+  //   each middleware method will be injected a callback ( component will be present when the callback invoked ) and a
+  //   router context object.
-  //   object. eg: const enterFoo = (next, ctx)
+  eg: const enterFoo = (next, ctx)
   @onUse('enterFoo')
   onCreate(opts) {}
 }